Keyboard shortcuts

 }

-access_log /var/log/nginx/<your_domain>.access.log;
+access_log /var/log/nginx/<domain>.access.log;

-error_log /var/log/nginx/<your_domain>.error.log;
+error_log /var/log/nginx/<domain>.error.log;

 }

-sudo mkdir -p /var/www/<your_domain>
+sudo mkdir -p /var/www/<domain>

-sudo chown -R $USER:$USER /var/www/<your_domain>
+sudo chown -R $USER:$USER /var/www/<domain>

-Create a test page:
+Create a simple test page:

-echo "<h1>Welcome to <your_domain></h1>" > /var/www/<your_domain>/index.html
+echo "<h1>Welcome to <domain></h1>" > /var/www/<domain>/index.html

-Enable the site:
+Enable the Site

-sudo ln -s /etc/nginx/sites-available/<your_domain> /etc/nginx/sites-enabled/
+sudo ln -s /etc/nginx/sites-available/<domain> /etc/nginx/sites-enabled/

 sudo nginx -t